Powerlearnproject/se-assignment-5-karabosteve2/README.md

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.
+    **Answers**
+    1. First Install Git and VS Code
+Install Git: Download and install Git from git-scm.com.

+   2. Set Up Git in VS Code
+Open VS Code.
+Open the Command Palette by pressing Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
+Type Git: Clone and select it.
+Enter the repository URL (if you are cloning an existing repository) or skip this step if you are initializing a new repository.
+   3. Initialize a Git Repository
+Open a folder in VS Code that you want to turn into a Git repository.
+Click on the Source Control icon on the left sidebar (or press Ctrl+Shift+G).
+Click on Initialize Repository button.
+   4. Make Changes and Commit
+Edit Files: Make changes to your files using the VS Code editor.
+Stage Changes:
+Go to the Source Control view.
+You will see a list of changed files.
+Click the + icon next to each file to stage it, or click + next to Changes to stage all changes.
+Commit Changes:
+Type a commit message in the message box.
+Click the checkmark icon (✔️) to commit the staged changes.
+   5. Connect to GitHub
+Open Command Palette by pressing Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
+Type Git: Add Remote and select it.
+Enter the name origin (or any other name you prefer).
+Enter the GitHub repository URL (e.g., https://github.com/yourusername/your-repo.git).
+   6. Push Changes to GitHub
+Open Terminal in VS Code by selecting View > Terminal or pressing `Ctrl+``.
+Run the following commands:
+bash
+Copy code
+git push -u origin master
+This will push your changes to the master branch on GitHub.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.